mantis3de/CrawlerKit-docs/docs/getting-started/quick-start.md

 !!! tip "Before you begin"
     Make sure the **CrawlerKit** menu is visible in Unity's top bar.
 If it isn't, see [Installation](installation.md).

+!!! info "Placeholders"
+    All included items, dungeon walls, floors, and props are placeholder assets.
+Every piece of art can be replaced with your own graphics — swap the prefabs and sprites wherever you see fit.
+Items are displayed as 2D sprites by default, but can be replaced with 3D models — just swap the 2D sprite for a 3D mesh in the prefab.
 Youtube tutorials:

 **Playlist Create Demo Level**:<br>